 - You may have a longer stay in hospital and a longer recovery time at home.

-Caesarean delivery has also been associated with more complications in future pregnancies, which may include difficulties in getting pregnant, having a placenta praevia, a uterine rupture before or during labour and stillbirth.
+- Caesarean delivery has also been associated with more complications in future pregnancies.
+This can include difficulties in getting pregnant, having a placenta praevia, a uterine rupture before or during labour and stillbirth.

 It’s important to look at all the options for your baby’s birth and to understand how the different choices may affect you and your baby.
-If you opt for a vaginal birth, it’s possible that you may need an emergency caesarean, so understanding this delivery option before you go into labour will help you to be able to give your informed consent, if this situation happens.
+If you decide to have a vaginal birth, it’s possible that you may need an emergency caesarean.
+Understanding this delivery option before you go into labour will help you to give your informed consent, if you need to.

 - Caesarean section.
-National Institute for Health and Clinical Excellence (NICE), November 2011. www.nice.org.uk
+National Institute for Health and Care Excellence (NICE), November 2011. www.nice.org.uk

-- Venous thromboembolism: reducing the risk.
-National Institute for Health and Clinical Excellence (NICE), January 2010. www.nice.org.uk
+- Reducing the risk of venous thromboembolism (deep vein thrombosis and pulmonary embolism) in patients admitted to hospital.
+National Institute for Health and Care Excellence (NICE), January 2010. www.nice.org.uk

-- Caesarean section: consent advice no.7.
+- Consent advice no. 7 caesarean section.
 Royal College of Obstetricians and Gynaecologists. www.rcog.org.uk, published October 2009

 - Crowther CA, Dodd JM, Hiller JE, et al. Planned vaginal birth or elective repeat caesarean: patient preference restricted cohort with nested randomised trial.
 PLoS Med 2012; 9(3):e1001192. doi:10.1371/journal.pmed.1001192